ZIO

 The Markdown ADR (MADR) Template Explained and Distilled

-The Markdown Any Decision Record (MADR) Template turns five today, and its Version 3.0 was released recently.
+The Markdown Architectural Decision Record (MADR) Template turned five on Nov 22, 2022.
 MADR stems from documenting architectural decisions and used to be named “Markdown Architectural Decision Records”; but time told that it can be used to document any decision.
 This post explains the MADR template and its rationale, identifies its essential parts and introduces two emerging tool prototypes.

 TL;DR